Mark J. Alles

 Michael D. Casey

-Michael D. Casey has served as one of our directors since August 2002, and has been our independent Lead Director since June 2007, the Chairman of the Nominating Committee and a member of the Executive Committee since December 2006, and a member of the Management Compensation and Development Committee (referred to as the Compensation Committee) since April 2006.
-Mr. Casey was a member of the Audit Committee from August 2002 through December 2006.
 From September 1997 to February 2002, Mr. Casey served as the Chairman, President, Chief Executive Officer and a director of Matrix Pharmaceutical, Inc. From November 1995 to September 1997, Mr. Casey was Executive Vice President at Schein Pharmaceutical, Inc. In December 1996, he was appointed President of the retail and specialty products division of Schein Pharmaceutical, Inc. From June 1993 to November 1995, he served as President and Chief Operating Officer of Genetic Therapy, Inc. Mr. Casey was President of McNeil Pharmaceutical (a unit of Johnson & Johnson) from 1989 to June 1993 and Vice President, Sales and Marketing for Ortho Pharmaceutical Corp. (a subsidiary of Johnson & Johnson) from 1985 to 1989.
-Mr. Casey is also a director of Abaxis Inc. Mr. Casey served as a director of Allos Therapeutics, Inc. through January 2010, AVI BioPharma (now Sarepta Therapeutics, Inc.) through June 2010 and Durect Corporation through December 2013.
+Mr. Casey also served as a director of Abaxis Inc., Allos Therapeutics, Inc. AVI BioPharma and Durect Corporation.

 Carrie S. Cox

-Chairman of the Board of Directors and Chief Executive Officer of Humacyte, Inc.
+Chairman of the Board of Directors, Humacyte, Inc.

-Carrie S. Cox has served as one of our directors since December 2009 and a member of the Audit Committee since March 2010.
-Ms. Cox currently serves as the Chairman of the Board of Directors and Chief Executive Officer of Humacyte, Inc., a privately-held regenerative medicine company primarily focused in developing products for vascular disease and for therapeutic filling and soft tissue repair.
-Ms. Cox served as Executive Vice President of Schering-Plough and President of Schering-Plough’s Global Pharmaceutical Business until November 3, 2009 when Schering-Plough merged with Merck & Co., Inc. Prior to joining Schering-Plough, Ms. Cox served as President of Pharmacia Corporation’s pharmaceutical business until its merger with Pfizer Inc. in 2003.
-Ms. Cox is a member of the Board of Directors of Texas Instruments and has served on their audit and compensation committees, and has been appointed to the Board of Directors of Cardinal Health, Inc. and the Board of Overseers of the University of Pennsylvania Museum of Archaeology and Anthropology.
-Ms. Cox is a graduate of the Massachusetts College of Pharmacy.
+Ms. Cox currently serves as the Chairman of the Board of Directors of Humacyte, Inc., a privately-held regenerative medicine company primarily focused on developing novel human tissue-based investigational products for applications in regenerative medicine and vascular surgery.
+From 2010 until June 2018, Ms. Cox served as Chairman and CEO of Humacyte, Inc. Ms. Cox served as Executive Vice President of Schering-Plough Corporation and President of Schering-Plough’s Global Pharmaceutical Business from 2003 until 2009, when Schering-Plough merged with Merck & Co., Inc. Prior to joining Schering-Plough, Ms. Cox served as President of Pharmacia Corporation’s pharmaceutical business until its merger with Pfizer Inc. in 2003.
+Ms. Cox serves as Chairman of the Board of Array BioPharma, Inc. and electroCore Inc. and is a member of the Board of Directors of Texas Instruments and Cardinal Health, Inc. Ms. Cox is a graduate of the Massachusetts College of Pharmacy.

 Michael A. Friedman, M.D.